Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Dantzig-Wolfe Decomposition and Column Generation

-For simplicity, we assume that $X_s(\omega)$ is non-empty and bounded for every $\omega$ and $s \in S$, and that the problem \eqref{eq_mip} has an optimal solution for every $\omega$.
-To reduce clutter in what follows we drop the dependence on $\omega$ unless it causes confusion.
+We assume that $X_\idxcomponent$ is non-empty and bounded for $\oneofidxcomponents$, and that the problem \eqref{problem_eq_mip} has a feasible solution for every $\omega$.
+To reduce clutter, in what follows we drop the dependence on $\omega$ except where this might cause confusion.
+We also write $x = (x_1, x_2, \ldots, x_G)$ and $X = X_1 \times X_2 \times \cdots \times X_G$.
+In the \gls{UC} problem, $G$ is the number of generators, $x_g \in X_g$ corresponds to a feasible operational plan of generator $g$, $\omega$ is the vector of demands and the first constraint in \eqref{problem_eq_mip} represents the system-wide constraints (i.e., the load balance and spinning reserve constraint).
+The constraint right-hand-side $a(\omega)$ has entries for the demand and spinning reserve.
+The complete formulation of the \gls{UC} problem is given in Appendix \ref{sec_appendix_problem_formulation}.